PeterResutik/bme307/docs/workflow.md

 We will now use QIIME2 for the next steps in the workflow: these involve importing the fastq files, trimming the primers, "cleaning up" the reads the merging the forward and reverse reads, generating a table containing information on the reads and their abundance, assigning taxonomy to these reads, and carrying out statistical analyses on bacterial diversity.

 #### 3.1 Activate QIIME 2 environment
+Set the path to the correct directory after downloading the necessary folder from switchdrive

 As a first step, activate QIIME with the following command:

 === "Mac"